AdobeDocs/campaign-classic.en/help/configuration/using/about-web-services.md

 * Javascript
 * SOAP protocol
-* Adobe Campaign datamodel
+* Adobe Campaign data model

 ## Using Adobe Campaign APIs {#using-adobe-campaign-apis}

 Adobe Campaign uses two types of APIs:

-* Generic data access APIs for querying the datamodel data.
+* Generic data access APIs for querying the data model data.
 Refer to [Data oriented APIs](../../configuration/using/data-oriented-apis.md).
 * Business specific APIs that let you act on each object: deliveries, workflows, subscriptions, etc. Refer to [Business oriented APIs](../../configuration/using/business-oriented-apis.md).

-In order to develop APIs and interact with Adobe Campaign, you need to be familiar with your datamodel.
+In order to develop APIs and interact with Adobe Campaign, you need to be familiar with your data model.
 Adobe Campaign lets you generate a complete description of the base.
 Refer to [Description of the model](../../configuration/using/data-oriented-apis.md#description-of-the-model).

 ## SOAP calls {#soap-calls}